 MOA, Defense Ministry Sign MOU For Army Veterans’ Involvement In Agricultural Projects

-The MOU’s signing climaxed months of engagements between the two ministries on how to accelerate the Government of Liberia’s action plan for food production as captured in the Pro Poor Agenda for Prosperity and Development, a national development agenda which came into effect in September 2018.
+The MOU’s signing climaxed months of engagements between the two ministries on how to accelerate the Government of Liberia’s action plan for food production as captured in the Pro-Poor Agenda for Prosperity and Development, a national development agenda that came into effect in September 2018.

 At first start as enshrined in the MOA, there will be creation of agricultural skills training activities through vocational training programs for present and future veterans of Liberia, enabling them with the knowledge and skills to enhance food production.

 Excited Minister Cooper, after signing the MoU with her Cabinet colleague at the Ministry of Defense, declared, “I look forward to working with the MoD and the Bureau of Veteran Affairs to develop their capacities in Agriculture to improve the lives of Liberian veterans and the agriculture sector”.

 The National Bureau of Veteran Affairs was established by Act of the Legislature in July 2008 to cater for the needs of veterans that will provide an avenue for their reintegration into civilian life, create job opportunities, and provide social services and benefits programs for veterans and Government of the Republic of Liberia